xissburg/edyn-testbed/README.md

 - "Billiard balls single hit-dry.wav" by juskiddink (https://freesound.org/people/juskiddink/sounds/108615/) licensed under CCBYNC 3.0
 - "big thud.wav" by Reitanna (https://freesound.org/people/Reitanna/sounds/332661/) licensed under CCBY 3.0

+## Networked physics

+To build the networked physics samples, set the CMake option `EDYN_BUILD_NETWORKING_EXAMPLE` to true and to build the server applications, set `EDYN_BUILD_SERVER` to true.
+The networked physics samples and the servers need the [ENet](https://github.com/lsalzman/enet) library.

+The servers are separate applications.
+Each distinct networking sample has a server associated with it and the server must be running before the sample is selected in the sample browser so it can connect to server.
+If the server is running in a different machine, it's necessary to edit the host name is the calls to `ExampleBasicNetworking::connectToServer`.

 # Running it

 Press `P` to pause/unpause the simulation.
 Press `L` to step the simulation when paused.

 https://user-images.githubusercontent.com/762769/148439511-9dad8f36-182c-43e7-af91-bdd43f430965.mp4